How We Stay Connected Sailing The World – Free Wifi, Phones, & Satellite

 It’s one thing to have the equipment and capability to make a basic phone call or download a 250kb weather grib file…but quite another to be able to upload a video to YouTube or stream Amazon Prime from the middle of the Pacific Ocean.

 Satellite on a boat is tricky and not just because of price.
-Boats move and moving requires a high tech satellite that can maintain a connection and compensate for angled signals as the boat veers towards the poles.
-That technology comes at a steep price.
-One we can’t afford.
+Boats move and moving requires a high-tech satellite that can maintain a connection and compensate for angled signals as the boat veers towards the poles.
+Starlink will start to become an option soon…but it’s not available to us yet.

 Why?
-Because being able to download the latest weather, send photos, text messages, emails and make calls from the middle of an ocean is pretty freakin’ incredible!
+Because being able to download the latest weather, send photos, text messages, and emails, and make calls from the middle of an ocean is pretty freakin’ incredible!

 Ok, what is Iridium Go?